wadlo/open-combat-engine/README.md

 # open-combat-engine
-Combat engine for Godot 4.x, with examples.
+Combat ECS components for Godot 4.x, with examples.
 Everything is completely open source.

 # Setup
 1. Use the [Godot Engine .NET / mono build](https://godotengine.org/download). **You can still use GDScript with Mono build.**